DevTakao/pokemon-frontend/progress.md

 - [x] What is React and why is it used?
 - [x] Prerequisites to develop with React
 - [x] Understanding Node.js environment
+- [x] Setting up a React project with Vite
-- [x] A React project folder structure
+- [x] What is in a React project folder?
 - [x] Entry point of a React app
 - [x] JSX
 - [x] Virtual DOM